Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 We fail at it.

-And it doesn't work out the way that we'd intended.
+We put all our efforts into something and it doesn't work out the way that we'd intended.

-How is it when we succeed,
+How is it when we succeed?

-And when we do really well at something,
+When we do really well at something.

 And we can enjoy the feeling of pleasure,